lorint/brick/README.md

 | 1.0            | 1-stable   | v1.x   | >= 2.3.5 | >= 4.2, < 7.2 |

 Brick supports all Rails versions which have been current during the past 7 years, which at the time of writing (July 2022) includes Rails 4.2.0 and above.
-If you are using any version older than Rails 5.0, then you MUST have this to be the last line in boot.rb:

-    require 'brick/compatibility'

-(Definitely try this if you end up seeing the error "undefined method `new' for BigDecimal:Class (NoMethodError)".)

-Rails 5.x apps work staightaway with no additional changes.
+Rails 7.x and 5.x apps work staightaway with no additional changes.

-Rails 6.x uses an interim version of Zeitwerk that is not yet compatible with The Brick, so at this point you must use classic mode.
-It's the default for Rails 6.0, and for 6.1 you need to add this line in application.rb:
+Rails 6.x uses an interim version of Zeitwerk that is not yet compatible with The Brick, so for those versions you must use classic mode.
+(This is generally the default for Rails 6.0.)
+If you see the error "uninitialized constant _____" then you need to add this line in application.rb:

     config.autoloader = :classic

-In Rails >= 7.x the Zeitwerk loader is fully functional, so no compatibility issues.
-As well this is the version of Rails which has been tested most extensively.
+In Rails 7 and later the Zeitwerk loader is fully functional, so no autoloader compatibility issues.
+As well Rails 7.0 and 7.1 are the versions which have been tested most extensively.

-When used with various older versions of Rails, Brick automatically applies various compatibility patches.
-This makes it easier to test the broad range of supported versions of ActiveRecord without having to mess with older versions of Ruby.
+When used with really old versions of Rails, 4.x and older, Brick automatically applies various compatibility patches so it will run under newer versions of Ruby.
+This makes it easier to test the broad range of supported versions of ActiveRecord without having to also use older versions of Ruby.
 If you're using Ruby 2.7.5 then any Rails from 4.2 up to 7.1 will work, all due to the various patches put in place as the gem starts up.
+Rails 4.x has not been tested very extensively, and as well when using those older versions then you MUST have this to be the last line in boot.rb:

+    require 'brick/compatibility'

+(Definitely try this patch any time you see the error "undefined method `new' for BigDecimal:Class (NoMethodError)".)

+The Brick notices when some other gems are present and makes use of them -- most notably composite_primary_keys which allows very tricky databases to function.
+As it stands, when database table and column names are not named according to Rails' conventions, The Brick does quite a bit to accommodate.
+But to get multiple-column primary and foreign keys to work, then composite_primary_keys is required.
+Just bundle it in and The Brick will leverage this gem in order to make everything work.

+Another notable set of compatibility is provided with the multitenancy gem Apartment.
+This is the most popular gem for setting up multiple tenants where each one uses a different database schema in Postgres.
+The Brick is able to recognise this configuration when you place a line like this in config/initializers/brick.rb:

+    Brick.schema_behavior = { multitenant: {} }

+If you provide a sample representative tenant schema that is bound to exist then it gets even a little smarter about things, being able to auto-recognise models being used on the has_many side of polymorphic associations.
+For example, if globex_corp is a schema that has a good representation of data, then you might want to use this line in the brick initialiser:

+    Brick.schema_behavior = { multitenant: { schema_to_analyse: 'globex_corp' } }

+The way this auto-polymorphic discovery functions is by analysing all existing types in the _type columns of these associations.
+For instance, let's say you have an images table with the columns `imageable_type` and `imageable_id`, and a goal to have the `Image` model get built out with `belongs_to :imageable, polymorphic: true`.
+In that case to properly establish all the inverse associations of `has_many :images, as: :imageable` in each appropriate model, then whatever schema you choose here needs to have data present in those polymorphic columns that represents the full variety of models that should end up getting the `has_many` side of this polymorphic association.

 ### 1.b.
 Installation